Overview of Programs

 - earn a minimum of 70 points.

-For each program, all eligible applicants will be scored based on the point system below, ranked from 100 points down to 70 points, and offered seats in that order until seats are filled.
+For each program, applicants that meet all four of the above criteria will be ranked from 100 points down to 70 points and offered seats in that order until seats are filled.

 - 0-36 points – Grade 7 Core Academic Final Grades (English, Math, Science, and Social Studies)